-Delhi's Lieutenant Governor, Tejinder Khanna, who was away in the US all of last week as a law and order crisis unfolded after a young medical student was brutally gang-raped in a moving bus in the heart of the city, today denied that he had been ordered back.
-(Highlights of Lt Governor's speech
+New Delhi: Delhi's Lieutenant Governor, Tejinder Khanna, who was away in the US all of last week as a law and order crisis unfolded after a young medical student was brutally gang-raped in a moving bus in the heart of the city, today denied that he had been ordered back.
+(Highlights of Lt Governor's speech)

 Home Minister Sushil Kumar Shinde told NDTV today that he "enquired" where Mr Khanna was.
 The Lieutenant Governor said he was visiting his daughter and had permission from the President to do so.
 The Delhi Police reports to the Lieutenant Governor and not the chief minister, a point of repeated criticism by many including Sheila Dikshit, who heads the Delhi government.

 The gang-rape of 23-year-old Amanat (NOT her real name) has infuriated the city, which has seen violent protests in which the police has been accused of having used excessive force; satellite protests are being held everyday in other cities.